 - Secure a court order awarding you the easement.

-Understanding Right Of Way Easements
+Right Of Way Easement

-Also be advised: There are multiple types of easements.
 A right of way easement lets you travel through another party’s property – helpful if you need to pass through, say, a paved road or dirt track running through their land.
 Alternatively, it might allow you to build a driveway through their land that leads right up to your front door.

-Filing such a lawsuit is often time-consuming, costly, and stressful – and will do little to improve neighborly relations.
-If you can strike a deal, it generally pays to talk things out first without turning for relief to the legal system.
+To gain an easement by necessity, you’ll need to speak with an attorney and have them file a lawsuit so you can obtain a court order.
+Filing such a lawsuit is often time-consuming, costly and stressful – and will do little to improve neighborly relations.
+If you can strike a deal, it generally pays to talk things out before turning to the legal system.

 Pros And Cons Of Landlocked Property